vertica/vertica-prometheus-exporter/documentation/troubleshooting.md

 ```
 In Prometheus graphs, or tools like Grafana, this will show the missing values as gaps in the graph for the line/bar representing the nodes that had no return values.
 Prometheus has a Resolution setting you can adjust that may help adjust the graph resolution to minimize the gaps visually.
 Grafana has a "Connect null values" option on the graph panels that will fill the gaps, noting that this could be technically misleading even though visually pleasing.

 If your Vertica query happens to be a timeseries you may be able to use the TS_LATEST_VALUE or TS_FIRST_VALUE functions to fill gaps if desired.
-See the Vertica documentaiton for more details.
+See the Vertica documentation for more details.

+### TLSMODE SERVER-STRICT FAILS
+Currently the exporter supports using the data_source_name tlsmode parameters of either tlsmode=none or tlsmode=server.
+tlsmode-strict is not currently implemented

+If you try to use strict (mutual) mode you will get an error like this in the exporter log or console
+Oct  7 12:27:24.542147 ERROR driver: x509: certificate signed by unknown authority
+INFO[2022-10-07T12:27:24-04:00] Error gathering metrics:%!(EXTRA *errors.errorString=[from Gatherer #1] x509: certificate signed by unknown authority)

+If you turn on the vertica-sql-go driver debug logging you will see a similar message in it's log file.
+go drive debug level log shows the same
+Oct  7 13:12:41.702736 ERROR connection: -> FAILED SENDING Startup (packet): ProtocolVersion:00030009, DriverName='vertica-sql-go', DriverVersion='1.2.2', UserName='dbadmin', Database='VMart', SessionID='vertica-sql-go-1.2.2-257565-1665162761', ClientPID=257565: x509: certificate signed by unknown authority
+Oct  7 13:12:41.702814 ERROR driver: x509: certificate signed by unknown authority